TechnitiumSoftware/DnsServer/README.md

 - Docker image available on [Docker Hub](https://hub.docker.com/r/technitium/dns-server).
 - Installs in just a minute and works out-of-the-box with zero configuration.
 - Block ads & malware using one or more block list URLs.
-- High performance DNS server based on async IO that can serve millions of requests per minute even on a commodity desktop PC hardware (load tested on Intel i7-8700 CPU with more than 100,000 request/second).
+- High performance DNS server based on async IO that can serve millions of requests per minute even on a commodity desktop PC hardware (load tested on Intel i7-8700 CPU with more than 100,000 request/second over Gigabit Ethernet).
 - Self host [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) and [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) DNS service on your network.
 - Use public DNS resolvers like Cloudflare, Google & Quad9 with [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) and [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) protocols as forwarders.
-- Advance caching with features like serve stale, prefetching and auto prefetching.
+- Advanced caching with features like serve stale, prefetching and auto prefetching.
 - Supports working as an authoritative as well as a recursive DNS server.
 - DNSSEC validation support with RSA & ECDSA algorithms for recursive resolver, forwarders, and conditional forwarders.
 - DNSSEC support for all supported DNS transport protocols including encrypted DNS protocols (DoT, DoH, & DoH JSON).